 Federal performance measures will be tracked annually in the performance measure report - T2040 Appendix F: System Performance Report.
 Performance measures will be evaluated as part of the annual report process and may be altered as the MPO Policy Board deems necessary (based on the Public Participation Plan (PPP)).
-As the remaining federal performance measures targets are set; they will be amended into the TIP during a regular amendment cycle corresponding to the deadline schedule and will be incorporated into Appendix F of T2040 based on requirements listed in the Public Participation Plan.
-Targets will be set for pavement, bridge, system reliability, and truck travel time reliability measures in the fall of 2018.
-These performance measures will be incorporated into the FFY19 TIP, at a regular TIP amendment prior to May 20, 2019.
 Evaluating performance measures will be updated when a full TIP update is completed or if regulations have changed requiring an update.